onflow/flow/flips/20220203-capability-controllers.md

 ## Problem statement

-There are two potential pain points in the current capability API.
+The current capability API has a few pain points:

-The first one is that capabilities/linking/revoking/redirecting are hard to understand for new developers that are coming to Flow, as that is a lot of new concepts to grasp before one can get started.
+- The concepts capabilities/linking/revoking/redirecting are hard to understand for new developers that are coming to Flow, as that is a lot of new concepts to grasp before one can get started.

-The second is that issuing and managing private capabilities that can be revoked at a granular level, by creating a custom private linked path for each capability, is difficult.
+- Issuing and managing private capabilities that can be revoked at a granular level, by creating a custom private linked path for each capability, is difficult.

 - Unless the path name includes some hints, there is no way to know when a path was created, thus making it more difficult to remember why a certain capability was issued.

 - If an old path (that has been unlinked) is accidentally reused and re-linked, this will revive a capability that is supposed to be revoked.
-- Copying a capability is easy (since it is a value type) but doing so might give unintended access to third parties.

 ## Suggested change